Monolithic Insulating Joint vs. Dielectric Flange Kit

-The Barlow insulating joints come preassembled and pretested versus the standard insulating flange kit, which requires a skilled technician to assemble on site.
+The Barlow insulating joints come preassembled and pretested versus the standard insulating flange kit, which requires a skilled technician to assemble on-site.
 By using the insulating joint, the company saves on-site labor.
-The joints are also less likely to fail from an improper installation, rendering a CP system ineffective and resulting in both internal and external corrosion.
+The joints are also less likely to fail from an improper installation, rendering a CP system ineffective and resulting in internal and external corrosion.

 With an insulating joint, serviceability and maintenance are simplified.
 Whereas, when using an insulating flange kit, the system may become shorted when buried (from settling, thermal expansion, or over-tightening).
 In this case, the cost to repair a damaged or leaking system significantly exceeds the initial investment of an insulating joint.
 It is also more likely that the pipeline would be shut down if maintenance or replacement is required.

-When evaluating the advantages and disadvantages of joint versus flange isolation, monolithic insulating joints are the most beneficial and offsets the initial investment.
+When evaluating the advantages and disadvantages of joint versus flange isolation, monolithic insulating joints are the most beneficial and offset the initial investment.